BBpezsgo/Interpreter/README.md

 - `--basepath directory` Sets the path where source files will be searched for `using` statements

-- `--dont-optimize` Disable all optimization
+- `--dont-optimize` Disables all optimization

-- `--no-debug-info` Do not generate any debug information (if you compiling into brainfuck, generating debug informations will take a lots of time)
+- `--no-debug-info` Disables debug information generation (if you compiling into brainfuck, generating debug informations will take a lots of time)

 - `--stack-size size` Specifies the stack size

 - `--heap-size size` Specifies the HEAP size
 > [!NOTE]
-> For brainfuck, if you specify zero, the HEAP will not be initialized, and wherever you try to access it, it will not compile.
+> For brainfuck, if you specify zero the HEAP will not be initialized and wherever you try to access it, it will not compile.

 > [!NOTE]
 > Because of how HEAP represented in brainfuck, its size can't be larger than 126.

-- `--no-nullcheck` Do not generate null-checks when dereferencing a pointer
+- `--no-nullcheck` Disables null check generation when dereferencing a pointer

-- `--no-pause` Do not pause when finished

 ## Hello World:
 ```cs